 Arts Camps are a fun and creative summer activity.
 The Art Camp will spark your child’s creativity and imagination in a fun, interactive setting.
 Our dynamic staff helps kids turn ideas into reality, collaborate with peers, and become confident in presentations.
 We provide everything for your child’s art camp, and your child will always take home a masterpiece.
 This year we have a variety of programs.

-Week 1- the focus is“Art Tells Story” Kids will draw and paint characters and scenes based on ancient kids’ stories from Jungle Book, and Panchtantra.
+Week 1- the focus is“Art Tells Story” Stories are based on ancient kids’ stories from “Panchtantra”, Jungle Book, and “Arabian Nights”.

-Week 2- the focus is“Painting Fun” Canvas/ Birdhouse/Salt painting / Finger painting/ Blow and spray painting with Straws.
+Week 2- the focus is“Painting Fun” Canvas/ Birdhouse/Salt painting / Blotto painting/ Blow Painting with Straws.

-Week 3- the focus is “Clay Art” Create and paint coil pots, clay food, clay animals etc.
+Week 3- the focus is “Clay Art” Create hand dishes, beaded heart ornaments, coil pot.

 Week 1- “Crochet” Students will learn basic crochet techniques and make samples with- chain stitch, single crochet stitch, double crochet stitch, half-double crochet stitch, treble crochet stitch, The slip stitch.